bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 - Package managers ([`apt`](https://wiki.debian.org/Apt), [`yum`](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/system_administrators_guide/ch-yum), [`dnf`](https://github.com/rpm-software-management/dnf))
 - The Linux Kernel and Hardware monitoring tools ([`smartd`](https://github.com/smartmontools/smartmontools), [`mdadm`](https://github.com/md-raid-utilities/mdadm/).)

-For example just search the "mail" keyword on the [cron(8) - Linux manual page](https://man7.org/linux/man-pages/man8/cron.8.html) to constat that the `crond` Daemon is designed to send mails using `sendmail` by default.
+For example just search the "mail" keyword in the [cron(8) - Linux manual page](https://man7.org/linux/man-pages/man8/cron.8.html) to constat that the `crond` Daemon is designed to send mails using `sendmail` by default.

 You can easily test it editing your crontab with `crontab -e` and adding a line like the following: